 Aaron Streett chairs Baker Botts' Supreme Court and Constitutional Law Practice.
-He has presented oral argument in numerous appeals, covering the U.S. Supreme Court and various courts across the country.
+He has presented oral argument in numerous appeals, covering the U.S. Supreme Court, the Texas Supreme Court, and various courts across the country.
 He has particularly extensive experience in the Fifth Circuit and D.C.
 Circuit, with dozens of arguments in those two circuits alone.
 Mr. Streett maintains an active practice in the Supreme Court of the United States, representing parties in merits cases six times since 2010, as well as filing numerous amicus and certiorari-stage briefs.
 Mr. Streett's appellate practice includes commercial litigation, federal statutory issues, constitutional law, administrative law, jurisdictional issues, securities, antitrust, and energy litigation.

-Mr. Streett is one of only two Texas-based appellate lawyers to be ranked both statewide and nationally in Appellate Law by Chambers USA (2019).
+Mr. Streett is one of only two Texas-based appellate lawyers to be ranked both statewide and nationally in Appellate Law by Chambers USA (2020).
 He was named one of only six "Appellate MVPs" for 2014 by Law360, which had previously recognized him in 2011 as one of the top five appellate "Rising Stars" under age 40.
 That publication stated that Mr. Streett's “proclivity for courtroom presentation and a broad knowledge of constitutional law have helped [him] score victories in complex and high-stakes cases for clients in the energy, financial services, telecommunications and other industries."
-Mr. Streett has been featured on National Law Journal's Appellate Hot List three times in recent years and was described by Chambers USA in 2016 as "easy to work with, accessible, authoritative, and highly knowledgeable" and by Chambers USA in 2017 as "one of the real stars of his generation."
+Mr. Streett has been featured on National Law Journal's Appellate Hot List three times in recent years and has been described by Chambers USA (2020) as "easy to work with, accessible, authoritative, and highly knowledgeable," "one of the real stars of his generation," and “a great oral advocate,” who writes “fantastic and incredible appellate briefs.”

 Following graduation from law school, Mr. Streett served as a law clerk to the Honorable David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit and to the Honorable William H. Rehnquist, Chief Justice of the United States.